SemWES/docs-and-training/README.md

 "graphically" via the tools provided on the portal.

 ### Basic workflow editing
+* Don't forget to have a look at the [demo workflows](./infrastructure_overview/demos.md) to learn from some pre-defined workflow examples.

 * [Tutorial: Overview over the portal GUI](tutorials/workflows/basics_portal_overview.md):
   In this tutorial you will get to know the portal GUI, start a workflow and inspect its results.